ronamit/ADLC-Matlab-Demo/README.md

 Run:
 DetectScript.m
-(choose image with the variable imagePat
+(choose image with the variable imagePath